abhiram25/LS_120_notes/Lesson1_notes/classes_and_objects_part1.md

 ```

 In the above example, it's much easier to reference to one area in this case, because when we have to debug, it's a lot easier.

+Because of our `attr_accessor` method, we don't have to reference the `@sport` or `@name` instance variables directly and just use sport and name calling upon the the instance method rather than instance variable.

 ```Ruby
 class GoodDog